How to Talk About It

 Guilt or confusion about your role

-Unsure how to name what’s happening
+Unsure how to describe what’s happening

 Worried they’re not ready to hear it